cobobc/milestone_3_cooking_app/README.md

 #### Font

-The **Rubik** font is used through the whole site.
+The **Rubik** font is used through the whole app.

 #### Imagery

-The large background images used are sources from www.theindependent.ie and was granted permission to use for this project.
+The images used in the app are sourced from google images and was granted permission to use for this project.

 #### Wireframes